-The student may seek further administrative review by the Commissioner of Higher Education and the Board of Regents pursuant to Montana University System Policy and Procedures Manual, 203.5.2.

-ARTICLE VII: INTERIM ACTION
+Commissioner of Higher Education ARTICLE VI: INTERIM ACTION

 The University reserves the right to take necessary and appropriate interim action to protect the safety and well-being of the campus community.

-A student may be temporarily suspended from the University, evicted from University Housing, prohibited from being on campus property, restricted or prohibited from campus events, and/or restricted in other ways by the Office of Community Standards or designee pending University disciplinary proceedings.
+A student or student group or organization may be temporarily suspended from the University, evicted from University Housing, prohibited from being on campus property, restricted or prohibited from attending/hosting campus events, and/or restricted in other ways by the Office of Community Standards or designee pending University disciplinary proceedings.

 If there is evidence that the student’s continued presence on campus, at certain activities, or at certain locations, constitutes an immediate threat to others or to the continuance of normal University operations, or if a student is facing criminal charges, interim suspension, eviction, and/or restrictions may be imposed effective immediately and without prior notice.

-Right to Hearing: In cases of interim suspension, eviction, or restriction, the student may appear before the Vice Provost for Student Success, within five (5) working days from the effective date of the suspension or eviction to discuss the following:
+Right to Hearing: In cases of interim suspension, eviction, or restriction, the student may appear before the Vice Provost for Student Success or designee, within five (5) working days from the effective date of the suspension or eviction to discuss the following: